notTanveer/sp-wallet-demo/README.md

 4. Reveal the seed phrase publicly

 **Part 2: Interactive Challenge (45 minutes)**
-- Participants download the wallet app (iOS/Android)
+- Participants download Shroud (Android)
 - Import the shared seed phrase
 - Race to be the first to sweep the funds!
 - Learn about UTXO scanning, transaction creation, and race conditions